 The integration of DAM and PIM allows product information and digital assets to be synced, meaning product images and information are always correct.
 When used alongside catalog automation software or Adobe InDesign, assets and information can be automatically pulled into templates, delivering considerable time and cost in the design process.

 Hoogvliet is one of the top ten supermarket chains in Holland, boasting 71 stores, an e-commerce site and mobile app.
-Struggling to manage the content for these channels, they called in workflow consultants Graphit (now Qonqord) for help to optimize and redesign their processes.
+Struggling to manage the content for these channels, they called in workflow consultants Qonqord for help to optimize and redesign their processes.

 - Manual data input